ARMmbed/simple-mbed-cloud-client/README.md

 * Run separate from your main application, it does not take over your main loop.
 * Provide LWM2M resources, essentially variables that are automatically synced through Mbed Cloud Connect.
 * Help users avoid doing blocking network operations in interrupt contexts, by automatically defering actions to a separate thread.
+* Provide end to end Greentea tests for Mbed Cloud Client

 This library is a simpler interface to Mbed Cloud Client, making it trivial to expose sensors, actuators and other variables to the cloud.
 For a full Mbed Cloud CLient API, check our [documentation](https://cloud.mbed.com/docs/current/mbed-cloud-client/index.html).